-We demonstrate some simple techniques a professional therapist may use to diagnose knee pain including specific test for knee ligament injuries, cartilage and tendon injuries of the knee.
+A simple video where demonstrate some simple techniques a professional therapist may use to diagnose knee pain including specific test for knee ligament injuries, cartilage and tendon injuries of the knee.
+A good knowlege of knee anatomy is needed.

 In order to properly assess the knee joint a good knowledge of its anatomy is needed.
-See the knee anatomy page for further details.
 Within the knee joint lie numerous structures that are prone to injury, some more so than others.
 Hence a systematic and thorough examination is needed to ascertain which structures have been damaged.

 Below is an outline of a knee assessment which may be used in diagnosing knee pain, following an injury.
 This is for information purposes only and should only be conducted by those qualified to do so.